What costs qualify as R&D?

 - Qualifying indirect activities.

 There are slightly different rules for Large Companies and SMEs (Small and Medium Enterprises).
-This article relates to the regulations for SMEs doing R&D. (SMEs are companies with under 500 employees and they must also have either less than 100m Euros turnover or less than 86m Euros on their balance sheet in the relevant accounting year.
+This page relates to the regulations for SMEs doing R&D. (SMEs are companies with under 500 employees and they must also have either less than 100m Euros turnover or less than 86m Euros on their balance sheet in the relevant accounting year.
 It's Euros because R&D tax credits are subject to European regulations.
 You just need to do the conversion from Pounds to Euros to do the check.)

 - Adapting software, materials or equipment to support the R&D;